CollinKite/McBroken/McBrokenBackend/README.txt

 install the dockerimage with the command:

-docker image build -t flask_docker -f McBrokenBackend\RegisterAccount\Dockerfile .
+docker image build -t flask_docker -f McBrokenBackend\RegisterAccount\DockerFile .

 once installed, run the docker image with the command: